teo-cozma/Craftsmen-on-the-web/README.md

 #### Day nine (27/01)
 Will continue working on making the home, register and login pages responsive and fully functional.
+I also finally found the rights commands that would allow me to set up the authentication scaffolding with TailwindCSS ; this is a "replacement" for the defunct "make:auth" command that existed in previous Laravel versions (x5).
+However, the additional views that were added to my folders caused a lot of confusion and conflict with my "custom" views, controllers and stylesheet.
+Therefore, I started a new project from scratch : moving the old folder, creating a new Laravel project here (composer create-project --prefer-dist laravel/laravel Craftsmen on the web) and then adding the scaffolding for the authentication (composer require laravel-frontend-presets/tailwindcss --dev ; php artisan ui tailwindcss --auth) and finally compiling (npm install && npm run dev).
+There was an issue with the mixing (''mix' is not recognized as an internal or external command, operable program or batch file.') so I had to run npm uninstall, run npm cache clear --force, reinstall all the dependencies, then npm audit fix to fix all the vulnerabilities that had been previously reported.
+Afterwards, ran npm run dev again and everything was compiled properly and rendering the views.
+I have been warned that this is not an ideal command to run and should only be used as a last resort.
+So far, no problems related to that appeared to interrupt my work.

 ---